hdpe/sdr-client/README.md

 * back-references to embedded associations' contexts should be supported
 * support generation from more than one package
 * test coverage needs to be hardened up significantly
-* investigate whether it's possible to do away with the user annotations in `sdr-client-annotation` and derive this data from the Spring Data REST repository model
+* remove @RestRepository and derive the repository path from the Spring Data REST repository model
 * improve flaky m2e integration
 * ...